latextemplates/generator-latex-template/docs/decisions/0001-use-yeoman.md

 ---

-* Good, because Very popular.
+* Good, because very popular.
-* Good, because Can be used in the usual npm eco system, which makes it very user friendly.
+* Good, because can be used in the usual npm eco system, which makes it very user friendly.
-* Bad, because Uses JavaScript as language.
+* Bad, because uses JavaScript as language.
 The templates are hard to maintain.
+* Bad, because moves fast (.)

 ### [texplate](https://ctan.org/pkg/texplate)